 It’s nearly difficult to conceive what life would be like without technology.
-We have gotten so reliant on technology that it has become a part of our daily lives.
+We have gotten so overly dependent on technology that it has become a part of our daily lives.
 Life has become easier, more convenient, safer, and more fun due to technological advancements.
-Almost everything we do incorporates technology in some manner, which raises whether we as a society are overly reliant on it.
+Almost everything we do incorporates technology in some manner, which raises whether we as a society are overly dependent on technology.

 What Are Technology’s Consequences?

+While it is undoubtedly convenient and has made our lives easier in many ways, there is also a concern that people may become overly dependent on technology.
 Every aspect of society has been impacted by technology.
-It has revolutionized the way we communicate, boosted our capacity to travel, and even influenced social change inside our civilizations.
+Technology has become an integral part of our daily lives, revolutionizing the way we communicate, work, and access information.
 The greater the impact of technology on society, the more advanced it has become.
 Consider where society was in the nineteenth century with where it was in the twentieth century due to fast technological improvement (from the discovery of electricity to the automobile to the computer).

 Technology’s Impact on Entertainment